-The sample provided here is an iOS app, but the concepts described here essentially translate to other Xcode builds.
+The sample provided here is an iOS app, but the concepts described here translate to other Xcode builds such as for macOS, tvOS, and watchOS apps.
 Results from running tests are published to VSTS using xcpretty.
-That is why you will need to have xcpretty installed on the OSX machine as this is not part of Xcode itself.
+That is why you will need to have xcpretty installed if you are using your own Mac machine to perform builds, since xcpretty is not part of Xcode itself.

 Set up continuous integration